In This Article

 You can purchase staghorn ferns already mounted on wooden boards, plaques, or pieces of driftwood.
 They can also be grown in a very well-draining medium, such as sphagnum moss, shredded pine bark, or a mix of equal parts orchid bark and succulent soil.

-To grow your staghorn fern in a pot, fill a container that has a drainage hole with your chosen growing medium and moisten it well.
+To grow your staghorn fern in a pot, fill a container that has a drainage hole with your chosen growing medium, and moisten it well.
 Lay the fern on top, with the underside of the basal fronds against the surface of the growing medium.
-You can also grow a staghorn fern in a wire hanging basket lined with an inch of sphagnum moss, then filled with well-draining growing medium this way.
+You can also grow a staghorn fern in a wire hanging basket lined with an inch of sphagnum moss and then filled with well-draining growing medium.

-To mount your staghorn fern, you’ll need a plaque or flat piece of wood with a picture-hanging bracket attached to the back so you can hang it on the wall, or a piece of driftwood or sturdy tree branch.
-Place a handful of sphagnum moss against the wood and trace a circle around the moss with a pencil.
+To mount your staghorn fern, you'll need a plaque or flat piece of wood with a picture-hanging bracket attached to the back.
+Place a handful of sphagnum moss against the wood, and trace a circle around the moss with a pencil.

 Hammer small nails at regular intervals along the circle, leaving a quarter-inch of the head of the nail above the wood surface.
 Next, place the staghorn fern on top, with the bottom of the basal frond against the moss.
 Tie wire to one of the nails, and crisscross the wire over the basal fronds and moss, wrapping it around the nails as you go, to affix the plant to the board.

 Place your staghorn fern in a space that receives bright, indirect light.
 Staghorn ferns should be kept in a space with temperatures that don't fall below 50 degrees at night, although they can tolerate lower temperatures.